 a period of service appropriate to the qualification based on the above requirements.

-(b) Qualifying service for endorsement of basic certificate of competency for “Trading” and “Fishing” endorsements —
+(b) Qualifying service for annotation of basic certificate of competency for “Trading” and “Fishing” —

-6 months of approved service in the industry (i.e. trading or fishing) appropriate to the endorsement, including 3 months (within the last 5 years) of approved service since obtaining the Master Class IV certificate of competency.
+6 months of approved service in the industry (i.e. trading or fishing) appropriate to the annotation, including 3 months (within the last 5 years) of approved service since obtaining the Master Class IV certificate of competency.

 Notes: Candidates may take Parts B-1 and B-2 of the examination after completing one-half of the qualifying service.
 However, Part C may be attempted only after all the qualifying service is acquired.